microsoft/pxt-adafruit/docs/reference/music/play-tone.md

 # Play Tone

-Plays a music tone through pin ``P0`` for the given duration.
+Play a musical tone through pin ``P0`` of the micro:bit for as long as you say.

 ## Simulator

-Simulation of this function is available in many, but not all browsers.
+This function only works on the micro:bit and in some browsers.

 ```sig
 music.playTone(440, 120)